 Where is Svartisen located?
 Svartisen is located 160 km south of Bodø along the Coastal Highway, FV 17 .
 If you start from Bodø we recommend to estimate 3 h driving.
 Then you will have some margin and time for a few stops on your way.

 - How to get to Svartisen glacier?

-You might join us if the guide starts from Bodø (that we will know a few days ahead the trip).
+Transport is not included in the price.
+Feel free to ask if you need help to figure out how to get to Svartisen.
+You might join us if the guide anyway starts from Bodø.
+That we will know a few days ahead the trip.
+Rental car is recommended.

+Public transport for a day trip might be a bit tricky.
 Getting to the glacier by bus from Bodø to Holand might be an option.
+Bus is a good option if you stay one or more nights by the glacier.
 Check timetable for bus Bodø – Halsa and make sure to leave bus at Holandsvika.

 Shuttle boat from Holandsvika (our meeting point) is not included in our price.
 Check timetable and info for shuttle boat Holandsvika to Engen.